mapteb/smart-component-for-angular-projects/README.md

 # A Smart Component for Angular Projects

-This branch illustrates the changes need to add auth and role guards feature to the code in the main branch.
+This branch illustrates the changes to add auth and role guards feature to the code in the main branch.
 A running version of this branch can be viewed in [StackBlitz](https://stackblitz.com/edit/angular-ivy-qftoec?file=README.md)

 This project has an implementation of the Smart Component/Dumb Component UI pattern.
 The smart component in this project has the following features: